SilenZcience/cat_win/DOCUMENTATION.md

 The Auto-Indendation Feature can be turned on in the Config Menu using the `editor_auto_indent` Element.
 The Indendation when using Auto-Indendation can be configured in the Config Menu (<a href="#--config---config">--config, --config</a>) using `editor_indentation`.
 The Input inside the Find Prompt (see Key Bindings) is unicode-escaped (\\n will be interpreted as an actual Newline) if the Config Option `unicode_escaped_editor_search` is set but in Case of an unicode-error the Input will simply be used literally.
+The Input inside the Replace Prompt (see Key Bindings) behaves similiar using the Config Option `unicode_escaped_editor_replace`.
 On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module.
 The currently supported Key Bindings are as follows: